HIV Mouth Sores: Causes, Symptoms and Treatments

 Do mouth sores mean you have HIV?

-It is not always the case but there is a higher chance of mouth sores in HIV positive patients as compared to those without HIV infection.
+It is not always the case, but there is a higher chance of mouth sores in HIV positive patients as compared to those without HIV infection.

-How common is mouth sores in HIV?
+How common are mouth sores in HIV?

 Your Doctors Online uses high-quality and trustworthy sources to ensure content accuracy and reliability.
 We rely on peer-reviewed studies, academic research institutions and medical associations to provide up-to-date and evidence-based information to the users.